Frequently Asked Questions

 All glass, plastic and metal containers, and aluminum foil can be placed (commingled) in your recycling bin (or in another like container such as a laundry basket or a dedicated and marked barrel *35 gallon/ 40 lb. max if your bin is full).

 Styrofoam is not recyclable in OUR program however, Lifoam Industries of Peabody has a Styrofoam drop-off every third Saturday of each month, from 9:00 a.m. to 1:00 p.m. at their facility in Centennial Park.

 Your pizza boxes and microwavable food boxes shall be recycled with your paper.

 Yes!
 There is no limit to the amount of recycling you can put out.

 Bins are available for $5 in City Hall in the Engineering Department (2nd floor).
 65 gallon carts for recycling of paper and paper products including cardboard are available by appointment with the Engineering Department, 978-605-2355, for a discounted price of $35 (home delivery an additional $10).

 Yes!
 Yard waste collections are scheduled for several weeks in the spring and fall and occur on your regular trash/recycling day.
-Click here to view recycling flyer.
+Please see the Trash Calendar & Recycling Info flyer.
 Yard waste should be placed loose in open trash barrels or in the large paper yard waste bags available at many stores.
 Not acceptable: plastic bags, boxes, tree stumps and large tree limbs.

 The City operates a compost site at 16 Standley Road (Directions) that is open from March 1 to December 23, 2013 (or first significant snowfall) on Mondays, Thursdays and Saturdays from 8 am to 3:30 pm.
 Residents are allowed to bring leaves, grass clippings, branches up to 2” in diameter and Christmas trees.